tilt-dev/tilt.build/docs/tutorial/2-tilt-up.md

 <!-- TODO(milas): this section is chaotic, needs a CrashLoopBackOff joke graphic, and probably some more actual detail -->

 More importantly, Tilt lets you know _why_.
-There's a lot of ways things can go wrong, and Tilt will save you from playing "20 Questions with `kubectl`".
+There's a lot of ways things can go wrong, and Tilt will save you from playing "20 Questions with `kubectl`."

 ## The Control Loop
 Many traditional build systems like `make` are oriented around tasks that are invoked on-demand by the user.